 Schools and associations

-Why students still too often ignore STEM
+Why students still too often disregard STEM

 Compared to other European countries, Belgium scores poorly in terms of the number of graduates in STEM fields.